- The email error 550 can happen with any client or account but it's directly linked to the SMTP.

 - Select Outgoing Server on the left of the window.

 - Up next, select an email server, and press the Edit button to open the window that you can see below:

 - Then you will need to enter the SMTP settings for your email server.
 For example, if you have a Gmail account enter smtp.gmail.com as the server address and 587 or 465 as the TLS/SSL port numbers.

 - Click the OK button after entering the required details.

-Those resolutions might fix email error 500 for some users.
+Those resolutions will fix the email error 500.
 However, the intended email recipients might also be able to fix the issue by turning off their antivirus software firewalls or emptying their inboxes.